Kingfish219/FlowCiao/README.md

 1. Install FlowCiao via NuGet Package Manager.
 2. Create your custom flow by implementing the `IFlowPlanner` interface.
+3. Give it a unique `Key`
-3. Define your States, Transitions, and Triggers using the fluent API provided by FlowCiao.
+4. Define your States, Transitions, and Triggers using the fluent API provided by FlowCiao.
-4. Start managing states effortlessly in your application.
+5. Start managing states and flows effortlessly in your application.

 ## Example

-Here's a simple example of creating a flow for implementing a simple **Phone** machine with FlowCiao:
+Here's a simple example of creating a flow for implementing a simple [Phone](https://github.com/Kingfish219/FlowCiao/tree/main/samples/FlowCiao.Samples.Phone/) machine with FlowCiao:

 ```csharp
 public class PhoneFlow : IFlowPlanner